SDT-piezo Contents Functions Next PDF Index

 Dieletric relative constant (free)є33T0-1593

 This example deals with a cantilever aluminum plate with two P1-type MFCs (M8528-P1) attached on each side of the plate.
-The geometry is represented in Figure 2.17.
+The geometry is represented in Figure 2.25.
+The meshing procedure for the integration of MFC patches is detailed in Section 2.1.3.
 The plate is meshed with rectangular piezoelectric elements.
 The main part of the beam is made of one layer (aluminum), and the part where the two MFCs are attached is made of 11 layers (5 layers for each MFC and the central aluminum layer).

 (d_piezo('TutoPlate_mfc-s1') )

-% See full example as MATLAB code in d_piezo('ScriptPz_plate_MFC')
+% See full example as MATLAB code in d_piezo('ScriptTutoPlate_MFC')

 %% Step 1 - Build mesh and visualize